MarkCalton/The-Simple-Calculator-1.3-by-MarkCalton/The Simple Calculator v.1.3 -mark_calton/README2.txt

 Installation:

-Extract all the contents to your folder.
-Make sure you also extract bg.exe as it is required for mouse and graphics.
+Put all the contents to your folder.
+Make sure you also include bg.exe as it is required for the GUI & mouse response.
-Optionally, you can put bg.exe on your system folder (%windir%\system32), so you can use it later if you want to.
+Optionally, you can put bg.exe on your system folder (%windir%\system32), so you can use it later if you want to. bg.exe is not  a virus, the "bg" stands for "Batch Graphics" and not a Trojan or worm or anything.